-InitiatorAlias=Web Server 4
+InitiatorAlias=Web Server 4 InitiatorAlias=spyalley.nsa.gov InitiatorAlias=Exchange Server

-InitiatorAlias=spyalley.nsa.gov

-InitiatorAlias=Exchange Server

-If an initiator has been configured with a human-readable name or description, it may be communicated to the target during a Login Request PDU.
+If an initiator has been configured with a human-readable name or description, it SHOULD be communicated to the target during a Login Request PDU.
 If not, the host name can be used instead.
-This string is not used as an identifier, but can be displayed by the target's user interface in a list of initiators to which it is connected.
+This string is not used as an identifier, nor is meant to be used for authentication or authorization decisions.
+It can be displayed by the target's user interface in a list of initiators to which it is connected.